harbaum/MiSTeryNano/sim/README.md

 compile and run the simulation and will show the resulting waveforms in gtkview.

+## atari_tb

+[Atari_tb](atari_tb) simulates the complete Atari ST incl. video, floppy and ACSI harddisk.
+The simulated Atari runs at about 1% real speed depending on the speed of your PC.
+This allows for extensive debugging of the Atari ST core and can even be used to boot games and demos.

 ## floppy_tb

 [Floppy_tb](floppy_tb) simulates the connection between the verilog